Photogad/Photon-Profiles-for-PrusaSlicer/README.md

 - Photon LUDICROUS SPEED profile: 6 hours, 19 minutes.
 - Photon STRONG profile: 12 hours, 40 minutes.

-You can see the SEXY profile prints faster than the Prusa quality profile by about 7%.
+You can see the SEXY profile prints faster than the Prusa quality profile by about 7% in the benchy example.

-The LIGHTSPEED profile prints faster than the Prusa speed profile by about 25%.
+The LIGHTSPEED profile prints faster than the Prusa speed profile by about 25% in the benchy example.

-The LUDICROUS SPEED profile prints faster than the Prusa speed profile by about 50%.
+The LUDICROUS SPEED profile prints faster than the Prusa speed profile by about 50% in the benchy example.

 TODO: Add photos.